Founder focus: Beth Noy of Plastic Freedom

 What was your elevator pitch?

-I wanted to show myself, who I was and be 100% transparent with everything I was buying/selling so people knew exactly what to expect; zero plastic.
+I wanted to show myself, who I was and be 100% transparent with everything I was buying/selling so people knew exactly what to expect: zero plastic.
 I knew that if I could find and offer alternatives in one place it would not only help smaller brands committed to supplying products plastic free but it would also help people make plastic-free changes without extensive research and hassle.

 How did you test your idea?